viktord1985/flutter_background_file_transfer/README.md

 - The plugin automatically handles lifecycle changes and restores progress tracking when the app is resumed
 - Concurrent transfers are supported and tracked independently
 - MIME types are automatically detected based on file extensions

+## Upcoming Features

+Future versions will include:
+- Native queue management implementation templates
+  - iOS: Example implementation using NSURLSession with built-in queue management
+  - Android: Example implementation using WorkManager with transfer queue
+  - This will allow developers to implement queue management directly in their apps without depending on the plugin's queue system
+- Advanced retry strategies with exponential backoff
+- Bandwidth throttling options
+- Transfer prioritization
+- Network type restrictions (WiFi only, etc.)
+- More granular progress reporting

+Note: While the plugin uses NSURLSession (iOS) and WorkManager (Android) for background transfers, it does not include queue management.
+The upcoming feature will provide native example implementations to help developers implement queue management in their preferred way, either at the Dart level (as shown in the Advanced Usage section) or directly in native code.